MikeyRondon/MikeyRondon/README.md

 I'm an entry-level IT and networking professional with CompTIA A+ and Security+ certifications and hands-on experience building, upgrading, and troubleshooting computer hardware and Windows systems.

-I'm currently developing my networking skills while working toward CompTIA Network+ and gaining practical experience through home lab projects and IT support/SOC simulation platforms.
+I'm currently developing my networking skills while working toward CompTIA Network+ and gaining practical experience through home lab projects and IT support simulation platforms.

 ---